cerner/terra-core/packages/terra-responsive-element/docs/README.md

 It is not necessary to set each breakpoint.
 If a breakpoint is not set the component will look at each successive smaller breakpoint until one is found.

-The ResponsiveElement observes the available width.
-Meaning padding, borders, and margins set on the parent are not included in the calculation.
+The ResponsiveElement observes the total width.
+Meaning padding, borders except the margins set on the parent are included in the calculation.
 Modifying box-sizing will impact how these properties are used in an elements width calculation.
 For more details see: https://css-tricks.com/almanac/properties/b/box-sizing/

 ## Getting Started